ava-labs/avalanche-docs/docs/apis/avalanchego/apis/x-chain.md

 ### `avm.getBlock`

-Get a block by its ID.
+Returns the block with the given id.

 **Signature:**